 - 4.1 Organizers should make all necessary decisions regarding project planning and preparation before promoting the project. - 4.2 Methods of and timelines for promoting the competition must be established. - 4.3 Organizers should establish a selection committee (jury) separate from the organizers themselves.
 The selection committee's role is to make decisions about short lists of artists and final awarding of commissions.
 This committee should be kept to a manageable size and should be composed of artists and other art professionals as well as project and community stakeholders such as the sponsoring group or building committee.
 Scheduling of the project must take into account the availability of committee members to meet and the time required by the committee at each stage of the project.
-Professional fees should be paid to artists and arts professional members who sit on the selection committee.
+Professional fees should be paid to artists and arts professional members who sit on the selection committee, as per the CARFAC - RAAV Minimum Recommended Fee Schedule.

 - 4.4 The proposed site or venue for the work must be determined including any restrictions.
 Site safety and liability for artists, workers, and the public must be considered.
 It must be decided whether the work will be created on-site or created elsewhere and installed at the site.
-Permanence and/or movability of the work after it is installed must be considered. - 4.5 Budget for the competition must be determined.
-This should include: - a) payment to artists for design/maquettes and the final work - b) payment for all taxes and or/surcharges (GST, etc) as a separate item costs for travel, and artist accommodation if applicable

-- d) costs for insurance and who will bear that cost, site preparation, materials and equipment (including industrial equipment such as scissor lift or crane) - e) costs for installation of work including transportation - f) costs for any engineered drawings, specialist assesments and approvals - g) costs for lighting, signage, promotion - h) artist role in the above

-- i) the work of the committee - 4.5 Where exact production or installation expenses cannot be determined, an estimate should be included in the contract with a provision that clearly states who is responsible for costs and cost overruns. - 4.6 The schedule for the project must be set, including time allocations and payment schedules for each stage of the project (see section 11). - 4.7 Artist contracts must be drafted in readiness for the selection committee.
+Permanence and/or movability of the work after it is installed must be considered.
+(See Section 12 below, and sections 2, 3, and 4 of Best Practices for Community-Based Art for some basic guidelines.) - 4.5 Budget for the competition must be determined.
+This should include: - a) payment to artists for design/maquettes and the final work - b) payment for all taxes and or/surcharges (GST, etc.) as a separate item - c) costs for travel, and artist accommodation if applicable - d) costs for insurance and who will bear that cost, site preparation, materials and equipment (including industrial equipment such as scissor lift or crane) - e) costs for installation of work including transportation - f) costs for any engineered drawings, specialist assessments and approvals - g) costs for lighting, signage, promotion - h) artist role in the above - i) the work of the committee - 4.5 Where exact production or installation expenses cannot be determined, an estimate should be included in the contract with a provision that clearly states who is responsible for costs and cost overruns. - 4.6 The schedule for the project must be set, including time allocations and payment schedules for each stage of the project (see section 11). - 4.7 Artist contracts must be drafted in readiness for the selection committee.